 - The bleeding is rapid or the blood loss is large (exceeds a cup of coffee).

-- You feel week or faint.
+- You feel weak or faint.

 - The bleeding was caused by an injury, such as a fall or other blow to the nose or face.

-Here at the Alaska Center for Ear, Nose and Throat in Anchorage, our otolaryngologists are well versed in conditions of the nose.
+Here at the Alaska Center for Ear, Nose and Throat in Anchorage, our otolaryngologists are well-versed in conditions of the nose.
 If you’re experiencing a chronic problem with your nasal passageways, you can request a consultation online or get in touch with us via phone at (907) 279-8800.